 Fast twitch muscle fibers

 These fibers have better success than he slow twitch ones in power and high intensity activities.
 These fibers are capable of becoming larger than what the slow twitch ones are.

 A motor unit is made up of a motor neuron and all of the fibers that it innervates.
 These range in size from just a few to a many as several hundred fibers.

 Along with the protection of vital organs and storage for nutrients and blood constituents, the skeletal system is also used for movement and locomotion.

 Joints determine the effective interaction of bones and muscles.

 Proprioception is the receiving of information regarding the movement and positioning of the body and its parts.

 The degree of movement that a joint has is known as the range of motion, and this can be active and passive, as we talked about in previous chapters.

 The brain is the most important portion of the central nervous system, and it is surrounded by our skull to protect it.
 The spinal cord extends from the brain and is protected by the vertebral column.

-The central nervous system is where all sensory stimuli is received, integrated, analyzed, interpreted, and then relayed as impulses of the nerves to the glands and muscles in order for action to take place.
+The central nervous system is where all sensory stimuli is received, integrated, analyzed, interpreted, and then relayed as impulses of the nerves to the glands and muscles for action to take place.